eigr/astreu4j/README.md

     public static void main(final String[] args) {
         final Publisher<MessageWithContext> publisher =
                 Astreu.at("127.0.0.1", 9980)
                         .asSub("test", "unique-subscription")
+                        //.bindWithThrottle(1, Duration.ofSeconds(1), 2);
                         .bind(); //This create a org.reactivestreams.Publisher
-                        // Or use Throttle Binding
-                        //.bindWithThrottle(1, Duration.ofSeconds(1), 2);

         // Then use with any Reactive Streams framework (build-in with Project Reactor or Akka) Flux.from(publisher).subscribe(messageWithContext -> {